IVSoftware/datagrid-view-sort/README.md

 Your [question](https://stackoverflow.com/q/74873611/5438626) is **How to bring rows with search results on top in the datagridview** and your current approach is attempting to use [DataGridView.Sort](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.datagridview.sort?view=windowsdesktop-7.0#system-windows-forms-datagridview-sort(system-collections-icomparer)) to work with the UI control directly.

-With `DataGridView` it's often easier to achieve your desired outcome by setting the `DataSource` property (in this case, a `BindingList<Appliance>`) and working with that list instead.
-For starters, the DGV can be completely set up using <10 lines in the `OnLoad` of the mainform.
+If you're open to doing this another way, with `DataGridView` it's often easier to achieve your desired outcome by setting the `DataSource` property (in this case, a `BindingList<Appliance>`) and working with that list instead.

+For starters, the DGV can be completely set up using ~10 lines in the `OnLoad` of the main form.

     public partial class MainForm : Form
     {